A causal fused lasso for interpretable heterogeneous treatment effects estimation

 \section{Possible extensions}

 A natural extension of the estimators described in Sections \ref{sec:prognostic} and \ref{sec:propensity} is to consider the case where the number of covariates can be large, perhaps $d >>n$, but only a small number of them plays a role in the prognostic score (propensity score).
-In the case of the prognostic score based estimator, a natural extension is to estimate $g$ with lasso regression \citep{tibshirani1996regression}.
+In the case of the prognostic score based estimator, it is reasonable to estimate $g$ with lasso regression \citep{tibshirani1996regression}.
 The resulting procedure would be the same as in Section \ref{sec:prognostic}, except that we would define $\hat{g}(x) = x^{\top} \hat{\theta}$ where

 for a tuning parameter $\nu>0$.
 Similarly, we can modify the propensity score estimator, replacing $\hat{e}$ by $\ell_1$-regularized logistic regression in the spirit of \cite{ravikumar2010high}.